Considerations on the Propriety of Imposing Taxes in the British Colonies

-Considerations on the Propriety of Imposing Taxes in the British Colonies was a pamphlet written by Daniel Dulany the Younger in opposition to the Stamp Act of 1765.
+Considerations on the Propriety of Imposing Taxes in the British Colonies was a pamphlet written by Daniel Dulany the Younger in opposition to the UK Stamp Act 1765 effectively imposing taxes on the colonies.
 In the pamphlet, published in Annapolis in 1765, Dulany argued that the colonies could not be taxed by Parliament, as they were not represented in it.
 The pamphlet sold widely and was influential in the development of colonial opinion in the early stages of the American Revolution.

 Background

-In the aftermath of the British victory over France in the Seven Years' War, in 1763, the British government decided to permanently station troops in North America and the Caribbean.
-The British government looked to its American colonies to help finance the upkeep of these soldiers.
-The Stamp Act of 1765 required various printed materials in the colonies to use stamped paper produced in London, and was effectively a tax on the colonies.
+In the aftermath of the British victory over France in the Seven Years' War, in 1763, the British government decided to permanently station troops in North America and the Caribbean, looking to its American colonies to help finance their upkeep.
+The Stamp Act 1765 required various printed materials in the colonies to use stamped paper produced in London, and was effectively a tax on the colonies.

 The direct imposition of a tax on the colonies by Parliament was controversial, due to the common English belief that the people could only be taxed by their own representatives.
 British Prime Minister George Grenville acknowledged this principle, but argued that the colonies were virtually represented in the British Parliament.
 Grenville argued that while the great majority of people in Great Britain—and entire towns such as Birmingham and Leeds—could not vote in Parliamentary elections, the members of Parliament were representatives of the entire nation, rather than of their particular constituencies.